SquirrelMobile/generator-titpl/README.md

 3. Add other library/code example like input material, in-app purchase, Maps, tutorial, Admob, wysiwyg, charts
 4. Enable / disable library on the fly when you create a new app
 5. Handle module dependancy with gittio cli
+6. Handle error when titanium CLI is not installed